Shade for Decks: Retractable, Portable, and Canopy Awnings

 When it comes to shade for decks, you have virtually endless options.
 Awnings are a popular way of adding shade to a deck, and you have plenty of options in this area as well.
 Here’s a look at some popular types of awnings that can be used as a shade for decks.

 A canopy awning is typically used on patios, but it looks equally awesome as a shade for decks.
 This type of awning is typically permanent and bolted directly to your deck.
-It adds shade and aesthetic value to your deck.
+It adds shade and aesthetic value to your deck building project.
 Depending on the materials you use, the canopy awning can last you anywhere between 10 to 15 years.
 Although the frame is permanent, you can remove the fabric of the canopy when you feel like it.
 Most types of fabrics used in a canopy awning can withstand rain, hail, and sun very effectively.
 A slight downside to this option is that the fixed awning doesn’t let in the sun as conveniently as a retractable awning does.

 Retractable awnings are one of the most popular options when it comes to shade for decks.
 This particular type of awning has a metal frame on which a durable fabric is installed to offer shade.
 The metal frame is easily adjustable, either manually or through an automatic mechanism such as a remote control.
 The great thing about a retractable awning is that it doesn’t require a permanent supporting structure, so it takes little space on your deck.
 Once folded, the awning is automatically stored, taking up minimal space.
 A slight downside to retractable awnings is that they usually extend for a maximum of 10 feet, which may not be enough for many larger decks.